nonblocking/liferay-angularjs-portlet/README.md

 ## Notes

 * To run the portlet on a Liferay 6.1 portal two files need to be changed:
-    1. In *liferay-portlet.xml* change the doctype from *6.2.0.dtd* to *6.0.0.dtd* and remove the line *\<requires-namespaced-parameters>false</requires-namespaced-parameters\>*
+    1. In *liferay-portlet.xml* change the doctype from *6.2.0.dtd* to *6.0.0.dtd* and remove the line *&lt;requires-namespaced-parameters&gt;false&lt;/requires-namespaced-parameters&gt;*
     2. In *liferay-plugin-package.properties* change the *liferay-versions* property to *6.1.0+,6.1.2+*
 * The same AngularJS portlet can not be more than once on a portal page.
 In Liferay terminology a AngularjS portlet cannot be *instanceable*.
-* If you plan to use more than one AngularJS portlet on a page you have to put the Javascript libraries into your theme (instead of into each single portlet).
+* If you plan to use more than one AngularJS portlet on a page you have to put the JavaScript libraries into your theme (instead of into each single portlet).
-* In a real world app don't forget Java and JavaScript unit tests!
+* In a real world app **don't forget Java and JavaScript unit tests**!

 ## Screenshots